axelson2/mwrm2023_netlify/content/lodgingtravel/_index.md

 * Hotel 3

 #### Attractions
-For those looking for adventures and entertainment outside of the Convention Center, St. Louis also hosts music, theater, and art venues.
-Beyond the iconic Gateway Arch, visitors can take a walk through the Aquarium at Union Station, the St. Louis Zoo, or the Missouri Botanical Garden or join a sightseeing tour.
-The city also offers a variety of dining options, microbreweries and brewpubs.
+If you're looking for adventures and entertainment outside of the Convention Center, St. Louis also hosts music, theater, and art venues.
+Beyond the iconic Gateway Arch, visitors can take a walk through the Aquarium at Union Station, the St. Louis Zoo, and the Missouri Botanical Garden or join a sightseeing tour.
+The city also offers a variety of dining options, microbreweries, and brewpubs.

-Check out the Explore St. Louis website to better identify what might interest you! https://explorestlouis.com/
+Check out the [Explore St. Louis](https://explorestlouis.com/) website to better identify what might interest you!